Backpacking Summer Camp

 What kind of food will there be?
 What if I have a dietary restriction?

-We will have all of the trip’s food packed and ready to go for the duration of the trip.
+We will have all of the trip’s food packed and ready to go upon the camper’s arrival.
 We ask participants not to bring their own food, as we will provide plenty of food that meets everyone’s dietary needs.
 If this is a concern, please reach out.
 We are ready to accommodate most dietary restrictions and have menus that are easily (and often) adapted to be vegetarian, gluten-free, dairy-free, nut-free, or other allergen-free.
-Please make sure that any dietary restrictions and allergies are listed in your camper’s medical forms.
-Any information you can provide to the severity and level of precaution you would like us to take is very helpful.
+Please make sure that any dietary restrictions and allergies are listed in your camper’s medical forms, and any information you can provide as to the severity and general level of precaution you would like us to take is very helpful.

-Most days meals will be; a hot breakfast such as oatmeal, a buffet trail lunch with items such tortillas, salami, cheese, and dried fruit, and a hot dinner at the campsite.
+Most days meals will be; a hot breakfast such as oatmeal, a buffet trail lunch with items like tortillas, salami, cheese, and dried fruit, and a hot dinner at the campsite.
 Some of our dinners include ramen, burritos, or mac & cheese.
 Each camper will get their own personal ziplock bag full of trail mix and granola bars that is theirs to eat whenever they want a snack.
-We always air on the side of having extra food, we don’t want anyone to be worried about not getting enough to eat.
+We try to air on the side of having extra food.
+We don’t want anyone to be worried about not getting enough to eat.

 How will the group get water?